canonical/ubuntu-server-documentation/docs/explanation/tuned.md

 * Copy an existing profile from `/usr/lib/tuned/<profile>` to `/etc/tuned/<profile>`, and make changes to it in that location.
 A profile defined in `/etc/tuned` takes precedence over one from `/usr/lib/tuned` with the same name.
 * Create an entirely new profile in `/etc/tuned/<profile>` from scratch.
 * Create a new profile in `/etc/tuned/<new-profile>`, with a name that doesn't match an existing profile, and inherit from another profile.
-In this way you only have to specify the changes you want, and ihnerit the rest from the existing profile in `/usr/lib/tuned/<profile>`.
+In this way you only have to specify the changes you want, and inherit the rest from the existing profile in `/usr/lib/tuned/<profile>`.

 After that, the new profile will be visible by TuneD via the `tuned-adm list` command.